hakeemsalman/java/personal/Programs/Problems.md

 }
 ```

-## 3. Write a program to input principal, time, and rate (P, T, R) from the user and find Simple Interest.
+3. ## Write a program to input principal time and rate (P T R) from the user and find Simple Interest
 ```java
 import java.util.Scanner;